davidmingueza98/ork-island/README.md

 to delete the executable and object files and start over the build.

 ### Adding your player
-To create a new player with, say, name Sauron, copy AINull.cc (an empty player that is provided as a template) to a new file AISauron.cc.
+To create a new player with, say, name Sauron, copy `AINull.cc` (an empty player that is provided as a template) to a new file `AISauron.cc`.
 Then, edit the new file and change the
-#define PLAYER NAME Null
+`#define PLAYER NAME Null`
 line to
-#define PLAYER NAME Sauron
+`#define PLAYER NAME Sauron`

-It will be used to define a new class PLAYER NAME, which will be referred to below as your player class.
+It will be used to define a new class `PLAYER NAME`, which will be referred to below as your player class.
-Now you can start implementing the method play () .
+Now you can start implementing the method `play ()`.
 This method will be called every round and is where your player should decide what to do, and do it.
-Of course, you can define auxiliary methods and variables inside your player class, but the entry point of your code will always be this play () method.
+Of course, you can define auxiliary methods and variables inside your player class, but the entry point of your code will always be this `play ()` method.

-From your player class you can also call functions to access the board state, as defined in the State class in State.hh, and to command your units, as defined in the Action class in Action.hh.
+From your player class you can also call functions to access the board state, as defined in the `State` class in `State.hh`, and to command your units, as defined in the `Action` class in `Action.hh`.
 These functions are made available to your code using multiple inheritance.

 The documentation on the available functions can be found in the aforementioned header files.
-You can also examine the code of the “Demo” player in AIDemo.cc as an example of how to use these func- tions.
-Finally, it may be worth as well to have a look at the files Structs.hh for useful data structures, Random.hh for random generation utilities, Settings.hh for looking up the game settings and Player.hh for the me() method.
+You can also examine the code of the *Demo* player in `AIDemo.cc` as an example of how to use these functions.

+Finally, it may be worth as well to have a look at the files `Structs.hh` for useful data structures, `Random.hh` for random generation utilities, `Settings.hh` for looking up the game settings and `Player.hh` for the `me()` method.

-Note that you should not modify the factory () method from your player class, nor the last line that adds your player to the list of registered players.
+Note that you should not modify the `factory ()` method from your player class, nor the last line that adds your player to the list of registered players.

-### Playing against the “Dummy” player
+### Playing against the *Dummy* player
-To test your strategy against the “Dummy” player, we provide the AIDummy.o object file.
-This way you still will not have the source code of our “Dummy”, but you will be able to add it as a player and compete against it locally.
+To test your strategy against the *Dummy* player, we provide the `AIDummy.o` object file.
+This way you still will not have the source code of our *Dummy*, but you will be able to add it as a player and compete against it locally.

-To add the “Dummy” player to the list of registered players, you will have to edit the Makefile file and set the variable DUMMY OBJ to the appropriate value.
+To add the *Dummy* player to the list of registered players, you will have to edit the Makefile file and set the variable `DUMMY OBJ` to the appropriate value.
-6Remember that object files contain binary instructions targeting a specific ma- chine, so we cannot provide a single, generic file.
-If you miss an object file for your architecture, contact us and we will try to supply it.
-You can also ask your friends for the object files of their players and add them to the Makefile by setting the variable EXTRA OBJ.